Aranmore Catholic College

-The Aranmore Catholic College is a co-educational school for years 7–12, located in Leederville in Perth, Western Australia.
-It was founded in 1903 by Sisters of Mercy, Mother Berchmans and Mother Aquin.
+Aranmore Catholic College is a co-educational school for pre-kindergarten to Year 12, located in Leederville in Perth, Western Australia.

+History

+The school was established as Our Lady of Perpetual Succour School, Aranmore in 1903 by two Sisters of Mercy: Mother Berchmans and Mother Aquin.
+In the 1930s, the school was renamed St Mary's College.

+In 1986, St Mary's and the adjacent Christian Brothers College amalgamated as Aranmore Catholic College.
+In 2026, Aranmore Catholic Primary School was amalgamated into the school.

 Demographics

-Aranmore educates approximately 700 students.
 Enrollments are sourced from the local metropolitan area, regional WA, and internationally.